About Medical Detection Dogs

 What type of training do you use?
 Our fundamental training method is reward based and we use clicker training for all our bio-detection work.
 Dogs are rewarded with a food treat or tennis ball play when they make an accurate assessment of the samples they are working on.

 What is your aim?
-The Cancer Detection Dogs have the capacity to provide second line diagnostic support for cancers that are currently difficult to diagnose reliably, such as prostate cancer.
+The dogs have the capacity to provide second line diagnostic support for cancers that are currently difficult to diagnose reliably, such as prostate cancer.
 Our research will also enable the development of more electronic systems using the information that the dogs have told us.